 3. Booking events

 You do not need tickets to attend Fèis Ìle, most distillery days are open.
 But you do need tickets for special events.
-Throughout the week there are many events, some run by distilleries and Fèis Ìle officials.
-Distillery events will be released directly by them so follow them for updates.
-Official festival event tickets are released beginning of January/February and dropped on various dates over the next couple of months.
-I strongly recommend you sign up for the festival newsletter and follow them on social media to not miss any notifications (scroll down for the newsletter).
+Throughout the week, there are many events, some run by distilleries and Fèis Ìle officials.
+Distillery events will be released directly by them, so follow them for updates.
+Official festival event tickets are released at the beginning of January/February (could be later) and dropped on various dates over the next couple of months.
+I strongly recommend you sign up for the festival newsletter and follow them on social media so you don’t miss any notifications.

 Things to keep in mind: